A chronology of key events:

 1914 - A Bosnian Serb student, Gavrilo Princip, assassinates the Austrian archduke Franz Ferdinand in Sarajevo.
 This precipitates World War I.

 1918 - Austria-Hungary collapses at the end of the war.
-Bosnia-Hercegovina becomes part of the Kingdom of Serbs, Croats and Slovenes.
+Bosnia-Herzegovina becomes part of the Kingdom of Serbs, Croats and Slovenes.

-1941 - Bosnia-Hercegovina annexed by pro-Hitler Croatian puppet state.
+1941 - Bosnia-Herzegovina annexed by pro-Hitler Croatian puppet state.
 Thousands of Serbs, Jews and Gypsies are sent to the death camps.

-1945 - Bosnia-Hercegovina liberated following campaign by partisans under Tito.
+1945 - Bosnia-Herzegovina liberated following campaign by partisans under Tito.

 1945-1991- Bosnia is part of Socialist Federal Republic of Yugoslavia.

 1991 - Following collapse of communism, nationalists win first multi-party elections and form coalition government despite having conflicting goals: Muslim nationalists want centralised independent Bosnia, Serb nationalists want to stay in Belgrade-dominated rump Yugoslavia, Croats want to join independent Croatian state.

 1992 - Croat and Muslim nationalists form tactical alliance and outvote Serbs at independence referendum.

 War breaks out and Serbs quickly assume control of over half the republic.
 Ethnic cleansing is rampant in the newly proclaimed Serb Republic but also widespread in Muslim and Croat-controlled areas.